Charak3/FUTURE_DS_01/README.md

-# FUTURE_DS_01 – E-commerce Sales Dashboard
+# FUTURE_DS_01 – Superstore Sales Analytics Dashboard

 This is my Task 1 submission for the **Future Interns Data Science & Analytics Virtual Internship**.

+## 📊 Project Title:
+**Superstore Sales Analytics Dashboard**

+---

 ## 🔍 Objective

-To build an interactive dashboard using **Power BI** to analyze e-commerce sales and deliver business-level insights such as:
-- Best-selling products
+To analyze sales performance of a retail dataset using **Power BI**.
+The dashboard highlights:

-- High-revenue categories
+- High-performing products and categories
-- Sales trends across time and region
+- Sales trends over time
+- Profitability and return rate
+- State-wise revenue distribution

 ---

-## 📊 Dashboard Insights
+## 📈 Key Insights

-- 💰 **Total Sales**: Increased 47% YoY
+- 📈 Sales grew by 47% from last year
+- 🪑 Furniture had high sales but low profits
-- 🧠 **Best Category**: Technology led in both sales and profitability
+- 🧠 Technology was the most profitable category
-- 📉 **Returns**: Return rate decreased by 2.95%
+- 📉 Return rate dropped 2.95% YoY
-- 🪑 **Furniture**: High sales, but poor profit margins
-- 🗺️ **State Analysis**: Visualized via filled map
+- 🗺️ State-wise sales mapped clearly for regional insights

 ---

-## 📎 Files in this repo
+## 📎 Files in this Repository

 | File Name | Description |
 |-----------|-------------|